glorycaridad91/RestApiClientWithSpringBoot/README.md

 # 1. Rest API Client

 Rest API that has the functionalities of registering, updating, consulting, and deleting clients.
-It has a basic authentication mechanism to allow any user or client to call them.
 With the following structure:

 ![alt text](src/main/resources/structure.png)